 Translation and interpretation are two very important concepts in our increasingly interconnected, multilingual world.
 Translation focuses on deciphering the meaning of written words from one language to another, while interpretation involves orally conveying meaning between languages.

 Translators focus on information in written form, whether it’s printed pages, video subtitles, website text, software, or multimedia.
-Translation focuses on the transference of written material from one language to another.
+Translation focuses on the transfer of written material from one language to another.
 When done correctly, translation connects the world through mutual understanding, preserves culture, and helps us develop as a whole.

-Interpreters focus on any non-written form of transferring one language to another.
-Whether directly face-to-face, over the phone, or through a video chat, all are forms of interpretation.
+Interpreters focus on any non-written form of transferring one language to another, whether it’s done face-to-face, over the phone, or through a video chat.
+All of these are forms of interpretation.
 Although many of the characteristics required by both of these professions are similar, the overall concept is very different.
-Interpretation deals with the translation of foreign languages verbally and more often than not, in live settings.
-Interpretation requires a complete verbal command of both the source and target languages and is worked loosely based on the original material.
-Many languages differ in their intended usage and cultural intonations, this makes interpretation much more complex than just a word for word translation.
-Instead interpretation is a general concept of material quickly condensed into culturally appropriate language.
+Interpretation deals with the verbal translation of foreign languages, and more often than not, it takes place in live settings.
+Interpretation requires a complete verbal command of both the source and target languages and is based loosely on the original material.
+Many languages differ in their intended usage and cultural intonations, making interpretation much more complex than a word-for-word translation.
+Instead, interpretation involves condensing the material quickly into culturally appropriate language.
 This requires not only an understanding of both languages but also the ability to adjust and think quickly in live settings.